xenris/nbavr/readme.md

 # nblib

-Non-Blocking Operating System.
+Non-Blocking Library.

 Created by Henry Shepperd (hshepperd@gmail.com)

 ## About

-A C++ library and real time operating system for 8-bit AVR microcontrollers (such as those found on Arduinos).
+A C++ library and real time operating system for microcontrollers.

-## Aims
+## Features

 * Reliable.
 * Efficient.
 * Simple.
-* Light weight.
 * No blocking functions.
-* Non-preemptive multitasking.
+* Optional non-preemptive multitasking.
-* Mitigate software lockups.
+* Helps mitigate software lockups.
-* Compatible with as many AVR chips as possible.
+* Easily extendable to other microcontrollers.
-* High level hardware abstraction with low overhead.
+* High level hardware abstraction with no or low overhead.
 * Entirely made up of header files.

 ## Status